Snapshot of the Colombia Digital Nomad Visa in 2026

 2. Translate and Legalize Documents

 Any documents not originally in Spanish must be translated by a certified translator.
-Some official documents, such as criminal background checks or legal agreements, may also need an apostille if issued in a country that is part of the Hague Apostille Convention.
-If the issuing country is not part of the convention, the documents may require notarization or consular legalization.
+Some official documents, such as criminal background checks or legal agreements, also need an apostille if issued in a country that is part of the Hague Apostille Convention.
+If the issuing country is not part of the convention, the documents will require notarization or consular legalization.
+In our experience, most applicants only need their criminal background check apostilled and translated.
+However some applicants who own their own business will need to apostille and translate their business registration documents.
+All documents provided in an application with the Cancilleria need to be less than 90 days old.

 3. Submit Your Application Online